 With that in mind, PETA “started by focusing on fur, which involved a lot of literal letter-writing in the days before email and protesters trying to land themselves in front of TV cameras.
 While a few retailers caved before Calvin Klein, the brand was the first marquee name to stop carrying it."

-After acquiring a single share in Hermès in 2015 for $360, a representative from PETA confronted Hermès' chief executive officer at the company’s annual general meeting in May.
-Isabelle Goetz, a French spokeswoman for the non-profit animal rights organization, attended the brand's annual general meeting and asked CEO Axel Dumas if Hermès planned to stop using exotic skins, including those of ostriches.
+Fast forward 20 years, and PETA” is still relentless,” but its efforts have evolved.
+While activists can still be found holding signs and picketing outside off fur-selling companies’ stores, PETA rather recently adopted a new tactic.
+Small-scale acquisitions.
+In addition to LVMH, PETA acquired a single share in Hermèsin 2015 for $360, after which a representative from PETA confronted Hermès' chief executive officer at the company’s annual general meeting that year.
+Isabelle Goetz, a French spokeswoman for the non-profit animal rights organization, attended the brand's annual general meeting in May 2017 and asked CEO Axel Dumas if Hermès planned to stop using exotic skins, including those of ostriches.

 Dumas responded to PETA's concerns by reiterating that Hermès, which is best known for its pricey Birkin and Kelly bags, ensures its suppliers respect international regulations in addition to its own rules of ethical conduct.

 His exact response: “You have a number of concerns regarding the treatment of animals.
 We respect them, but we don’t necessarily share your position regarding farming.
 Farming conditions strictly comply with international regulations because we want to apply the best practices in this field, and I think that Hermès has always been at the forefront of wanting to pay attention to ethics and the treatment of animals."
 Hermès continues to make use of exotic skins to this day.